About the song

 High Civilization might not have received the same level of commercial success as some of the Bee Gees’ earlier work.
 Released during a period when American radio was less receptive to their sound, the album found greater appreciation overseas, particularly in Europe.
 However, for those who delve deeper, it offers a fascinating glimpse into the Bee Gees’ artistic evolution.

-Read more: Bee Gees - Horizontal
+Read more: Bee Gees - Swan Song

 It’s a record that rewards repeated listens, revealing layers of musical sophistication and emotional resonance that continue to resonate with fans today.
 So, put on your metaphorical dancing shoes and prepare to embark on a journey through the underappreciated gem that is the Bee Gees’ High Civilization.